oskarnoko/cc-webcrawler/README.md

 Testing explanation:
 The Translator, URLValidation and MDHelper were tested, as well as the Crawler, although it is very troublesome to test this, as you'd have to mock a object of this and then write the correct answer of your test yourself (which would in most cases just result in copying the .md file as writting a correct answer of a server can be troublesome).
-I was not able to do this, because of my poor time management.